 |10.297 A multi-casing steam turbine (Temelin nuclear power plant in Czech republic).|

 4x casing (1x high-pressure casing, 3x low-pressure casing).
 The last casing of turbine is closed.
 The length of turboset is 63 m, it means the leght including generator, the length of the turbine rotor is 59,035 m and its weight 326,4 t (2000 t is total weight of turboset).
 Made in Škoda (cz).
-Photo from .
+Photo taken from .

 The combustion turbines are used for drive of jet engines.
 In this case is the power output of the turbine section equal to the power input of the compressor and surplus of enthalpy gradient inside the combustion products is used for expansion in the nozzle and it does a thrust of the jet engine.
 The gas turbines are used for drive a blower of the internal combustion engines (ICE) (the set of the gas turbine-blower is called the turbocharger).
 In this case the turbocharger is connected with the exhaust and the suction of the ICE.
 Hot combustion products from the exhaust of the ICE feeds the turbocharger, which compresses air for the ICE.